emqx/neuron-docs/en_US/introduction.md

 ## Web-based Dashboard

-Neuron provides Web-based management dashboard for users to monitor data, device status and to manange online connection setup configuration in a browser, enabling access to cross-industrial device data.
+Neuron provides Web-based management dashboard for users to monitor data, device status and to manange online connection setup configuration and to deliver [device control](./console-management/device-control.md) command in a browser, enabling access to cross-industrial device data.